sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 git push
 ```

-``If you set up a Webhook`` in the previous lab, you should see the build automatically starting.
+``If you set up a Webhook`` in the previous exercise, you should see the build automatically starting.
 Take a look at the lower terminal window and you should see ``vote-app-2-build    1/1     Running``.

- - ``Warning: If you DID NOT set up a webhook in the previous lab, trigger a new build manually``:
+ - ``Warning: If you DID NOT set up a webhook in the previous exercise, trigger a new build manually``:

 ```execute
 # ONLY RUN IF YOU DID NOT SET UP THE WEBHOOK IN THE PREVIOUS LAB